So far so good

 #Momentum – The first five Days

 In other news… not much.
-The Netflix “Dark Crystal” show is pretty good.
-Judging by it’s premise, “Carnival Row” should be right up my alley but I had to force myself though the first episode.
-Not a good sign.
-Other than that, there haven’t been that many new shows that caught my eye.
-It’s probably because there are too many to keep track of.
+The Netflix Dark Crystal show is pretty good.
+Based on its premise, Carnival Row should be right up my alley, but I had to force myself through the first episode—not a good sign.
+Other than that, no new shows have really caught my eye lately, probably because there are just too many to keep track of.

 #Momentum – Here we go again…again